metamath1/fund-genai/README.md

 ---

-## 📝 **License**
+## 📜 License

-This repository is licensed under the MIT License.
-Feel free to use and adapt the materials for educational purposes.
+This project is licensed under the **Non-Commercial Use Only License**.

+### ⚠️ Restrictions
+- **Non-Commercial Use Only**: This software is provided for **personal, educational, and non-commercial purposes only**.
+- **Commercial Use Prohibited**: Commercial use of this software is strictly prohibited without prior written consent from the copyright holder.
+- For inquiries about commercial licensing, please contact **metamath@gmail.com**.

 ---